Multiparticle production in the large lambda n limit: Realising Higgsplosion in a scalar QFT: Thin wall critical bubbles

 which of course is equivalent to \eqref{eq:conjp}.

 What is the meaning of the critical radius $r_0$ in \eqref{eq:conjp2} and \eqref{r0def}?
 It is the minimal value of the radius of the bubble, $r(\tau) \ge r_0$, formed by the membrane pulled by the force $\sim E$.
-If one tried to go to smaller values of the radius, the bubble will be torn by the now excessive force \cite{GV} and no stable solution can be found.
-This is represented in the statement that the conjugate momentum $p(r)$ becomes complex below $r=r_0$.
+The radius $r_0$ is the turning point of the solution, $\dot r_0 =0$; if one tries to go to smaller values of the radius, the conjugate momentum $p(r)$ becomes complex below $r=r_0$.
 What this implies for our construction is that the surface of singularities $\tau=\tau_0(\vec{x})$ gets folded into the real-time axis for $r\le r_0$.
 This is sketched in the Figure (1d).
 For all practical purposes this simply implies that the integral in the action in \eqref{eq:pdrN} has the lower limit at $r=r_0$.

 We can now evaluate the correction $\frac{1}{\lambda} \, g(\lambda n)$ to the $W^{\rm tree}$ function in the large $\lambda n$ limit.
 In order to proceed with this task, note that we still have to subtract the contribution to the action of the flat domain wall solution.
 Hence we have in total